 What an Anthropic-Compatible API Means

-What “compatible” means in practice
+What compatibility means in practice

-How the Messages API fits in
+How the Messages API shape works

 When a drop-in Claude API helps